 Although books of his art and this site, itself, have been banned on both Amazon and Facebook (both have since rectified these decisions) he ignores current attacks from the politically-correct Leftists who accuse him of sexism and exploitation of female nudity.

 "When my censors online looked into the matter seriously...they came to the conclusion that my works are not pornographic!
 For thousands of years, artists have been sculpting or painting nudes, usually of women, but, plenty of men, as well.
 It is fruitless to list the hundreds of artists who have depicted nudity and sexuality in all kinds of situations from the Greeks down to the Renaissance and Baroque painters to the Impressionists even to Pop Artists.
 All of that Art is worth millions of bucks now and hang in museums or even churches for all to see and study.
 Ha!
 Yet, in their time, their critics railed against these examples of vulgarity.
 Some of the artists were jailed!
 Those politically correct Italians back in the day even painted over what they considered the naughty bits on Michelangelo’s great Sistine masterpiece.
-Meanwhile, the critics...and, I don't mean just the holy-rollers preaching their puritanical, religious dogma...were, once again, proven to be idiots, as usual."
+Meanwhile, the critics...and, I don't mean just the holy-rollers preaching their puritanical, religious dogma...were, once again, proven to be fools, as usual."

 By the mid-1990s Togo had been discouraged enough to drop painting altogether…